shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 > **Step 5.** Tune or refine parameter values in order to increase the detection accuracy.

-> **Step 6.** Repeat stages 3, 4 and 5 until you appear to have achieved the best possible accuracy.
+> **Step 6.** Repeat steps 3, 4 and 5 until you appear to have achieved the best possible accuracy.
 In order to minimise the number of iterations of stages 3 to 5, it is best to tune the configuration parameters in the sequence described in the previous section.

 > **Step 7.** At this point you should have a recognizer that performs "reasonably well" on your training examples.
 The next step is to test your recognizer on one or a few examples that it has not seen before.
 That is, repeat steps 3, 4, 5 and 6 adding in a new example each time as they become available.
 It is also useful at this stage to accumulate a set of recordings that do *not* contain the target call.
 See Section 10 for more suggestions on building datasets.

 > **Step 8:** At some point you are ready to use your recognizer on recordings obtained from the operational environment.

-.

 .